 IMPORTANT: When a ventilation system is installed on an indoor storage cabinet, the flammable vapours must be dispersed to the outside atmosphere.
 This outdoor location must be isolated from any type of ignition sources and distanced from any place where people may congregate.

-Exclusion Of Ignition Sources
+Exclusion of Ignition Sources

 Regardless of what quantity of flammable liquids you’re carrying, it’s essential that these volatile substances are kept away from any ignition sources that are present in the workplace.